Dealing with jealousy in a relationship

 It sounds like you are able to handle your girlfriend's jealousy quite well, almost regarding it as flattery since it shows her desire to be with you.
 Since she doesn't react the same way, you may need to change your expectations of the relationship when it comes to her expressions of jealousy.
 You might start by closely examining the situations where you feel jealous.
 Is it usually due to the way she is acting, or is it affected by the actions of the other person?
 How does the interaction make you feel about yourself — insecure, threatened, or weak?
 Does your girlfriend feel jealous under the same types of situations or different situations?
 What would be the ideal way for her to react to your jealousy?
 When you feel jealous, are you looking for her to reassure you that she's only got eyes for you?
 Or are you honestly concerned about her interest in others?

 Communication style can also determine whether a discussion turns into an argument.
-Think about how and when do you express your jealous thoughts — immediately, or after you've cooled down?
+Think about how and when you express your jealous thoughts — immediately, or after you've cooled down?
 In front of others or behind closed doors?
 Do you really listen to each other when either of you is speaking or are you each busy thinking of the next way to refute the argument?
 Clear and honest communication from both partners is essential in establishing and maintaining a healthy relationship.
 After both of you have had time to think things over, you two can discuss these points and create strategies of dealing with the green-eyed jealousy monster in a healthy and effective way the next time it shows up.
 Expressing your feelings is important, however both partners need to make an effort to communicate their feelings in a way that is respectful and fair.
 If things still don't improve after that, you may consider meeting with a relationship counselor who may assist both of you to work through the issue.
+Students at Columbia University can contact Counseling and Psychological Services (Morningside) or the Mental Health Servce (CUMC) for an appointment.
+Both individual and couples counseling is available.

 Chances are that jealousy will always be present at some point in a relationship, but it does not always have to result in problems.
 Together the two of you can work, patiently and progressively, to find the best mutual solution.
 Good luck,